Woolworths Group (WOW) H2 2024 earnings summary

 H2 2024 earnings summary

-Australian Food and B2B segments delivered resilient growth, while New Zealand Food and BIG W faced significant EBIT declines.
+Australian Food and B2B segments delivered resilient growth, while New Zealand Food and BIG W faced significant EBIT declines but made progress on transformation plans.

 Petstock acquisition completed; proceeds from Endeavour Group stake sale to be returned via special dividend.